olle/talk-query-response/README.md

 require system wide, synchronized, upgrades.
 This lead to development dropping in velocity, as each module or team will find it hard or impossible to act independently of each other.

+### Level 1

+Using the Query/Response pattern for the first time often leads to healthy temporal decoupling pretty quick.
+But with a lot of code still written with a synchronous model in mind, the data exchange tend to look a bit like _sync_.
+Already at this level teams and modules gain a lot in the capability to move independently.
+Releases and deployment is practically not a tangle any more, although the view on evolutionary data-structures or protocols for data, may lag behind and still be Wiki/Document-based.